tangyanhan/basics/algorithm/II. Sorting and Order Statistics/NOTE.md

 ## Bucket sort

-Assume that the input is drawn ifrom a uniform distribution, and has an average-case of running time of O(n).
+Assume that the input is drawn from a uniform distribution, and has an average-case of running time of O(n).